Travel Jottings

 Scottish Islands Explorer

 For a few years until 2015, I actually subscribed to this periodical and have picked copies up sporadically since then.
 Many articles have reminded me of my native Ireland, emphasising a connection between Irish and Scottish cultures.
-Now based in Stornoway after being published in England, there are a number of accompanying websites like We love Stornoway, We love the Westside, We love the Isle of Harris, HEBEVENTS and Business Guide Hebrides.
 In short, there is much here that is useful to both islanders and visitors.

 The Scots Magazine